cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 Cypress will automatically detect the type of browser supplied and launch it for you.

-{% url 'See the Command Line guide for more information about the `--browser` arguments' command-linel#cypress-run-browser-lt-browser-name-or-path-gt %}
+{% url 'See the Command Line guide for more information about the `--browser` arguments' command-line#cypress-run-browser-lt-browser-name-or-path-gt %}

 ## Unsupported Browsers